The Suzannah – FAQ’s

 I’m an unpublished author.
 Will my entry be judged against published author’s entries?

 We make no distinction between published (any format) and unpublished authors.
 Our reasoning is rather detailed.
 This contest is designed to simulate an editor’s or agent’s desk.
-Only, with the Suzannah, the finalists get to be on EVERY ONE of at least six editors’ and agents’ desks.
-And our first round judges, your peers and industry professionals, are kinder, gentler, and more informative first readers.
+Only, with The Suzannah, the finalists get to be on EVERY ONE of at least six editors’, agents’, or other writing professionals’ desks.
+And our first round judges, your peers, and industry professionals, are kinder, gentler, and more informative first readers.
 With their comments and critiques, you’ll know what they like and don’t like about your entries.
 Our contest will give unpublished authors who are ‘on the verge’ a chance to compete with published authors anonymously.
 No more wondering if lack of name recognition is the reason behind that ‘almost there’ response.

 I’m a published author.
 Why should I enter the Suzannah?